dominik-billensteiner/scroll-snap/README.md

 Full property list @ https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-align

-# 2. Consistent cross-browser-behaviour with scroll-snap JS library
+# 2. scroll-snap JS library

 There can be two main reason to use any scroll snap library instead of the native css solution: they work in all modern browsers and have a customizable configuration to allow custom timing in transitions and scrolling detection.
 In this example scroll snapping will be enabled with scroll-snap from lucafalasco [github](https://github.com/lucafalasco/scroll-snap).
 [Demo][https://lucafalasco.github.io/scroll-snap/] and [Code Sandbox][https://codesandbox.io/s/n2ynjj8lj] from the author.
 Follow docs of author for usage and installation.